Yondr/Yondr/README.md

 -                        But no-one face fight
 -            Sick computer vision shows where we at
 -               I never asked for this
--                 Never wanted act that dark
+-                 Never wanted to act that dark
 -                   My OSINT neurals split noise apart
 -                      They doing well
--                         We're going hard
+-                         We go hard
 <!---
 Yondr/Yondr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.